 Camping is known to be the perfect chance to escape to nature and therefore recreational activities such as hiking, canoeing and biking are extremely popular activities.
 Hiking is the most popular activity according to 50% of campers.
 Campers also go out of campsites to sightsee as well as dine in local restaurants.

 Attending music festivals is also a very significant activity for campers.
-Camping whist being at a music festival has increased in popularity, rising to 19% in 2018.
+It has increased in popularity whist being at a music festival, rising to 19% in 2018.
 The UK music scene is commonly associated with camping at festivals such as Bestival, Reading, Creamfields and Glastonbury.

 $3 billion was spent on camping equipment in 2017 in the US.